ptsteadman/notebook/stories/a-quiet-new-voice.md

 Shortly after sunrise on Monday morning, a driver picked Feyerabend up at her apartment.
 Feyerabend fell asleep in the car, and startled awake when they arrived.
-The driver laughed, and led her into a marble building enclosed by a glass atrium.
+She was led into a marble building enclosed by a glass atrium, and shown directly to her new office.

-Feyerabend was shown directly to her new office, a room with a bookshelf, a coffee table, and a set of excellent digital windows.
-The driver left, and Feyerabend spent a few minutes organizing the things in her bag.
+It was a room with a bookshelf, a coffee table, and a set of excellent digital windows.
+Feyerabend spent a few minutes organizing the things in her bag.

-Someone pushed open the door, and stuck his head in.
+Someone pushed open the door, and stuck their head in.

 "Leah?" the person said.
 He had a French accent.

 "Hello," said Feyerabend, standing up.

 The person introduced himself, saying that he was also a researcher.
-He suggested that they go to a meeting room, and as they walked there, he asked Feyerabend what she thought about Warsaw.
+He suggested that they go to a meeting room, and on the way there, he asked Feyerabend what she thought about Warsaw.

 "The people working on the project go out for dinner together, sometimes, I like